 Steps:

-- Check the boxes for “Cookies and other site data” and “Cached images and files” - these are the troublemakers we want to get rid of.
+- Select “Cookies and other site data” and “Cached images and files”.

-- Restart Chrome completely and try visiting the website again.
+- Restart Chrome and try the site again.

 5. Update Chrome Browser